 Lutein is concentrated in the retinas of your eyes, so it's a necessary component of normal vision.
-It also works as an antioxidant to reduce the damage done by free radical
+It also works as an antioxidant to reduce the damage done by free radicals.

 Plant sources of lutein include kale, spinach, carrots, corn, squash and other deep green, orange and yellow fruits and vegetables.
 There is one animal source of lutein available -- you'll find lutein in egg yolks.

-.
-You can buy it in supermarkets, health foods stores, pharmacies, and online -- but are they of any benefit?
-There probably isn't any benefit for your heart or blood vessels.
+You can buy lutein supplements in supermarkets, health foods stores, pharmacies, and online -- but there probably isn't any benefit for your heart or blood vessels.
 You're better off getting your lutein from fruits and vegetables, at least for prevention of cardiovascular disease.
 Lutein supplements may, however, protect your vision.

 Researchers studied lutein as part of the supplement formula used in the Age Related Eye Disease study, using Twin Lab's Ocuvite.
 They found that large doses of lutein, combined with the dietary mineral zinc, vitamin C, vitamin E, beta-carotene, and copper may help slow down the progression of macular degeneration (MD) and preserve vision in people who have early MD.